News / Ball Python Not Eating? 12 Reasons and What to Do

 Building a feeding record

 The best way to stop guessing about feeding refusals is to keep a record.
 Log every feeding attempt: date, prey type, prey size, accepted or refused, and any notes about the snake's behavior.
 Over time, patterns surface.
-Seasonal fasters show up as predictable gaps.
-Prey preference shows up as consistent refusals of one type and acceptance of another.

 Feeding logs in THE RACK make this automatic.
 Every attempt gets logged with the prey details, and weight trends sit right next to the feeding history.
-When something changes, the data tells you what happened and when.

 Built by a Breeder